Colonoscopy

 Once in position, your nurse will attach a finger probe, which monitors your oxygen levels and pulse throughout and after the examination.

-Sedative drugs may make your breathing slow and shallow; therefore we give you a little oxygen nasal tubes.
+If conscious sedation drugs are administered, they may cause your breathing to become slow and shallow; therefore we will give you a little oxygen via nasal tubes.

 How will I feel during and after the Colonoscopy?